 Analyzing Her Art

 As a contemporary multi-media artist who incorporates performance into her practice, it comes as no surprise that Siwani’s engagement with the material is oftentimes bodily and messy – whether grating, casting, sculpting, soaking, decomposing, desiccating, smearing onto paper or washing her body with soap, Buhlebezwe explores the symbolic implications and materiality of the substance from a multitude of angles.
 She explains her practice and its subjects with the following statement: My subject matter is primarily about liminality, by that I mean the in between space I occupy as a Sangoma, the space between the living and the dead.
 Within that subject matter lies a number of very nebulous ideas.
 It may appear to be a tad bit complex at times, but which black female body that deals with ancestral issues is not complex?
+It should also be noted that Buhlebezwe Siwani is not a stranger to working with and creating video art as she has been known to incorporate videos into her body of work on a regular basis.

 With a captivating mixture of performances, installation and photography, Buhlebezwe Siwani shares her views on the precarious subjects of womanism, patriarchy and liminality